 Know The Hazards

-If you’re going to be catering at a mobile location, it’s important to visit the site beforehand and know where it is you’ll be catering and conduct a risk assessment.
+Whether you are running your catering business from home, from a professional restaurant, or if you’re going to be catering at a mobile location, a risk assessment is vital.
+If you are doing an off-site catered event then it’s especially important to visit the site beforehand and know where it is you’ll be catering and conduct a risk assessment.
 This is because you don’t want any dangerous surprises springing up when it’s time to cook, and some hazards in that situation can be unavoidable which puts your health at risk.
 Sometimes, it’s difficult to actually notice a potential hazard until you’re there, so undertaking a risk assessment beforehand is a good first step to catering safety.